jwl-7/c0de_gr1nd/python_explanations/k_closest_stars.md

 # Compute the _k_ Closest Stars
-Consider a coordinate system for the Milky Way, in which Earth is at (0,0,0).
-Model stars as points, and assume distances are in light years.
-The Milky Way consists of approximately 10<sup>12</sup> stars, and their coordinates are stored in a file.

-How would you compute the *k* stars which are closest to Earth?
+Given a 2D array, where each element is an array of coordinates, compute the _k_ closest stars to Earth, which is located at (0, 0, 0).

 ## Example
 ```